As an Amazon Associate I earn from qualifying purchases.

 1. At the bottom of the stairs.

 Many people forget that they need to install a gate at the bottom of the stairs, too.
 Why?
 Because your baby could climb up the stairs and then fall down them.
 Anything your baby can readily climb has to be cordoned off.
-These gates don’t necessarily have to be as well reinforced as gates at the top of the stairs, but they should still be reasonably sturdy.
+These gates don’t necessarily have to be as well reinforced as baby gates for the top of the stairs, but they should still be reasonably sturdy.

 2. At the top of the stairs.